melix91/Melissa/README.md

 # Melissa

-Methodology to quantify the Downtime
+Methodology to quantify the Downtime.

+The Downtime is the time required to repair a damaged building.